athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Energize Wings.md

 **Prerequisites** Evanescent Wings
 * * *
-**Frequency** once per hour

-* * *

-You stoke your magic to energize your wings, temporarily transforming them into glowing, majestic forms.
-For 1 minute, you gain a fly Speed of 30 feet.
+Your magic energizes your wings, allowing you to fly farther.
+The fly Speed you gain from [[Feats/Evanescent Wings|Evanescent Wings]] increases to 25 feet.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*